A. K. Antony: Chief Minister of Kerala

-Antony carried out Asian Development Bank aided "Modernization of Government Plan".
+Antony carried out Asian Development Bank aided "Modernisation of Government Plan".
 He also liberalised education by allowing several private engineering and medical colleges to open in Kerala and championed the state as an investment destination.
 He also ordered the closure of the Kerala Coca-Cola plant in 2004 citing drought and the non-availability of drinking water.

 Government offices

 Union Minister for Civil Supplies

 Antony was a Member of Parliament in the Rajya Sabha between 1993 and 1995 and was the Minister for Civil Supplies, Consumer Affairs and Public Distribution for a year in 1994 during the tenure of Prime Minister P. V. Narasimha Rao.
 He resigned on moral grounds as food minister in 1994 when his ministry was involved in a sugar import scandal, despite there being no allegations against him.

 Union Minister for Defence

 In 2005, Antony entered the Rajya Sabha and was inducted into the Union Council of Ministers as Defence Minister following Natwar Singh's expulsion from the Congress and Pranab Mukherjee's transfer to the Ministry of External Affairs.
 After the Congress again won the elections in 2009 and formed the government once again under Prime Minister Manmohan Singh, Antony retained the portfolio of Defence for the second term becoming the longest-serving Defence Minister of India in a continuous stint for 8 years.
 His "Buy and Make Indian" campaign saw the cancellation of billion of dollars in purchases of foreign arms, while at the same time stunting domestic production by restricting investments.

+During his term, many domestic and international firms and companies were blacklisted for bribery and corruption - IMI Systems, ST Engineering Land Systems, Rheinmetall Air Defence and others.
+In 2010, Antony ordered a Central Bureau of Investigation probe into the Adarsh Housing Society scandal.

+He oversaw the acquisition and final commissioning of INS Vikramaditya from Russia to Indian Navy.